Jack Barry Communications Award

 Jack Barry may well have been Vermont’s premier communicator of the 20th century.
 Barry proved people in recovery from mental health conditions and addiction can speak out about important issues.
 He did it all in Vermont radio and television communicating the importance of recovery.
 Barry also served in the Vermont State Senate, reminding the community people can speak out publicly for all Vermonters.

-The 2016 award recipient was presented to the Vermont Public Radio for their superb “The State of Recovery” series during the 2016 Recovery Day at the State House.
+The 2016 award was presented to the Vermont Public Radio for their superb “The State of Recovery” series during the 2016 Recovery Day at the State House.
 Thank you for this powerful work of journalism and story-telling.

 The 2018 nomination period will open Fall/Winter 2017.
 Thank you.